 When it came time to do a new 13" Sleeve, we had to ask a lot of hard questions.
 Many of them I didn't particular like the answers to.

 JKD: Such as?

 MS: Who is the customer for this case?
-How are they different than the customer for our Premium Leather Sleeves?
 Why might this person purchase a MacCase MacBook Air Sleeve vs a super cheap neoprene slip case on amazon?
 How can we offer the best value to all our nylon customers through these new 13" or 15" Sleeves?